accidental-it-guy/website/src/content/blog/preparing-for-wicys/index.md

 ---
-title: Preparing for WiCyS -
+title: Preparing for WiCyS - What I'm Doing to Make the Most of the Conference
-description:
+description: Baby's First WiCyS Conference
-publicationDate: 2025-02-22
+publicationDate: 2025-03-30
 image: ./blogphoto5.png
 imageAlt: Vibrant digital illustration of the back of a woman with pink hair preparing for her first WiCyS conference on a laptop
 ---